thesrealslain/beginners-code-w3/README.md

 # beginners-code-w3

-This is the continuation of the code journey, week three's content.
+This is the next continuation of the code journey, week three's content.

 ## Contents